 Unlike the previous two methods, this fruit fly trap doesn’t require making any covers.
 Instead, it relies on a soapy surface to keep these pets from flying away.
 Note: this one doesn’t allow you to set them free outside, as they get coated in the soap.

-- Put out some apple cider vinegar.
-Like the other traps, fill the bottom of a small container, bowl, or dish with apple cider vinegar.
+- Put apple cider vinegar in glass or shallow dish.
+Fill the bottom of a small container, bowl, or dish with apple cider vinegar.
 This scent will attract the fruit flies.

 - Add dish soap & mix.
 Squirt several drops of dish soap into the ACV and mix to create a soapy solution.
 Flies will land on the mixture but then find it difficult to fly away.